robinpipirs/stm32f746-canbus-display/README.md

 IDE used: STM32CubeIDE 1.3.0.
 Gfx tool: TouchGFX 4.13.0 Designer.

+## Hardware requirements
+1. You need an can bus tranceiver, I have used the SN65HVD23.

+## Case
+1. 3d printable case is in the making.

 ## Getting started developing
 1. Clone project.
 2. Install STM32CubeIDE 1.3.0 and TouchGFX 4.13.0.